flipcoder/mech-theory/README.md

 To use the mech layout on a LinnStrument or Launchpad X, you can use my program [midimech](https://github.com/flipcoder/midimech).

-The cheat sheet latex code is licensed under Creative Commons Attribution (CC-BY).
+The cheat sheet latex code is licensed under [Creative Commons 4.0 International (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 It is intended for users to create visually compatible guides for their own resources.

 Terminology: The term "midimech" refers to my open source project, but the terms